-But Morrison Just, Product Innovation Engineer, along with his Sealy Australia colleagues, has proved that there’s always room for innovation.
+But Morrison, Product Innovation Engineer, along with his Sealy Australia colleagues, has proved that there’s always room for innovation.
 It may take time, patience and some wrangling, but that’s the price of going beyond where everyone else has gone before.

 As Morrison says, “You don’t know how deep the hole needs to be until you have found the treasure.
 In this case, the hole turned out to be four years deep!”.

 The new coil, seen in Sealy’s newly-released Elevate mattress is twice as stable versus its predecessor.
-Its design is so revolutionary that it actually has a global patent, a nearly impossible feat for something that to the outside observer is just a spiralled piece of steel.
+Its design is so revolutionary that it actually has an international patent, a nearly impossible feat for something that to the outside observer is just a spiralled piece of steel.

 Why Sealy’s patent is truly a big deal

-“It’s one thing to get a patent on a combine harvester, a Hills Hoist or a dyson vacuum cleaner, because no one had ever seen anything like it before.
-But the fewer parts a product has, the more difficult it is for one company to prove that it is unique, which makes it infinitely harder to obtain a patent on.
+“It’s one thing to get a patent on a combine harvester, a Hills Hoist or a revolutionary vacuum cleaner, if nobody had ever seen anything like it before.
+A very simple product with fewer parts makes it infinitely harder to apply for a patent and prove that it is unique.

 We basically said, ‘nobody has ever bent wire in the way we do.’
 All springs have this helical body in it, but no one has ever actually made a spring like this before, ever,” Morrison says.